kubocd/kubocd-doc/docs/getting-started/160-the-context.md

 - `description`: A short description.
 - `protected`: Prevents deletion of this object.
 Requires KuboCD's webhook feature.
-- `context`: A tree of values that is injected into the data model for the deployment parameter templates.
+- `context`: A tree of values that is injected into the data model for the templating of the `values` section.
 This section:
     - Must be valid YAML.
     - Has a flexible structure, but should align with what the package templates expect.